RobertObrochta/PracLog/README.md

 I am a music education major looking to get more into programming as a whole, so this project gels both of my interests in music and in programming.

 ---Enjoy---

+# December Update
+I've decided to expand on this project, and revive it as a social media app called PracLog.
+Read more about it in my PracLog repo! <https://github.com/RobertObrochta/PracLog>